 (ii.)
 Profits on Coinage of Silver.
-As sixty-six shillings are coined out of one pound troy of standard silver, the silver required to produce £3 6s. of coin was only worth £1 7s.
-7d. during 1913; the difference of £1 18s.
-5d. represents, therefore, the gross profit or seignorage made on the coinage of every £3 6s.
-This represents a rate of seignorage of 139.45 per cent., but the expenses of coining (including interest on cost of machinery) and of withdrawals of worn coin must be deducted.
-Still, given a large annual demand for new silver coin, even the net profit amounts Negotiations, therefore, took place for a number of years to a considerable sum. between the Imperial authorities and the Governments of New South Wales and Victoria, which in 1898 resulted in permission being granted to the two Governments named to coin silver and bronze coin at the Sydney and Melbourne Mints for circulation in Australia.
+As sixty-six shillings are coined out of one pound. troy of standard silver, the silver required to produce £3 6s. of coin was only worth £1 5s.
+4d. during 1914; the difference of £2 0s.
+8d. represents, therefore, the gross profit or seignorage made on the coinage of every £3 6s.
+This represents a rate of seignorage of 162.03 per cent., but the expenses of coining (including interest on cost of machinery) and of withdrawals of worn coin must be deducted.
+Still, given a large annual demand for new silver coin, even the net profit amounts to a considerable sum.
+Negotiations, therefore, took place for a number of years between the Imperial authorities and the Governments of New South Wales and Victoria, which in 1898 resulted in permission being granted to the two Governments named to coin silver and bronze coin at the Sydney and Melbourne Mints for circulation in Australia.
 No steps were, however, taken in the matter, and as section 51 of the Commonwealth Constitution makes legislation concerning "currency, coinage, and legal tender" a federal matter, the question remained in abeyance until the latter part of 1908, when the Commonwealth Treasurer announced his intention of initiating the coinage of silver in the future.

 (iii.)
 Coinage Bill.
-In 1909 a Coinage Bill was introduced in the Commonwealth Parliament, which provided that the future Australian coinage should consist of the following coins: -In gold, £5, £2, £1, and 10s.; in silver, 2s., 1s., 6d., and 3d.; and in bronze, 1d. and $\frac{1}{2}$ d.
+In 1909 a Coinage Bill was introduced in the Commonwealth Parliament, which provided that the future Australian coinage should consist of the following coins:-In gold, £5, £2, £1, and 10s.; in silver, 2s., 1s., 6d., and 3d.; and in bronze, 1d. and 1⁄2d.
 Gold was to be legal tender up to any amount, silver up to 40s., and bronze up to 1s.
 Ultimately the coinage was to be undertaken in Australia, but for the time an agreement was made with the authorities of the Royal Mint in London, under the terms of which the coinage was to be done in London on account of the Commonwealth Government.
 Orders were given for the immediate coinage of £200,000 worth of silver, viz., one million florins, one million shillings, one million sixpences, and two million threepences.
 The coins were to bear on the obverse H.M. the King's head, with the Latin inscription which appears on the British coins, and on the reverse the Australian coat-of-arms, with the denomination and the date.
 The Imperial authorities undertook to withdraw £100,000 worth of the existing silver-coinage per annum at its face value.
-The first consignment of the new coinage arrived in Australia early in 1910, and in a short time all the silver coins contracted for were supplied to the Royal mints, Australia.
+The first consignment of the new coinage arrived in Australia early in 1910, and in a short time all the silver coins contracted for were supplied to the Royal Mints, Australia.
 Copper coins of the value of £10,000, viz., 1,560,000 pennies and 1,680,000 half-pennies, of a design similar to that of the silver coins, were ordered.
 It was not, however, intended to withdraw any of the existing copper coins, but merely to make good the "leakage," which was considerable.
-Possibly the time is not far distant when the copper coinage will be replaced by a nickel coinage.

-The issue of Australian coin in 1913 was as follows:-Sydney, £141,600 silver, and £4050 bronze; Melbourne, £193,550 silver, and £4710 bronze; and Perth, £24,200 silver, and £360 bronze.
+The issue of Australian coin in 1914 was as follows:-Sydney, £111,300 silver, and £6000 bronze; Melbourne, £164,950 silver, and £5360 bronze; and Perth, £39,000 silver, and £680 bronze.
 In Melbourne, the coin is distributed from the Federal Treasury.